-Student Design Days are two hour workshops for Grade 3-8 groups visiting BSA Space on Atlantic Wharf.
-Programs enable students to work with professional architects on real world design projects.
+Student Design Days are two-hour workshops for Grade 3-8 groups visiting BSA Space on Atlantic Wharf.
+Programs enable students to work with professional architects on real-world design projects.
 Programs begin with an exhibition tour, neighborhood walk, or interactive slide presentation and end with a hands-on design project for student teams.
-For Grades 3-8, maximum 25 students per visit.
+For Grades 3-8, maximum of 25 students per visit.
 Contact [email protected] to arrange a visit.

 SUMMER STEAM Grades K-8 students visit BSA Space for hands-on design activities.
 Summer STEAM is supported in part by a K-8 Learning By Design grant, a program developed by the American Institute of Architects (AIA) and funded by the Armstrong World Industries (AWI) Foundation.
 In these workshops, led by professional Architects, students will apply academic content to real-world problems facing the city of Boston.